jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 - : int = 42
 ```

 Operations on options are provided by the [`Option`](/manual/api/Option.html) module.

 Options are discussed in the [Error Handling](/docs/error-handling) guide.

 #### Results

-The `result` type can be used to express that a function's outcome can be either success or failure.
-There are only two ways to build a result value: either using `Ok` or `Error` with the intended meaning.
+The `result` type is used to express that a function's outcome can be either a success or a failure.
+There are only two ways to build a result value: either using the `Ok` or `Error` constructor with the intended meaning.
 Both constructors can hold any kind of data.
 The `result` type is polymorphic, but it has two type parameters: one for `Ok` values and another for `Error` values.
 ```ocaml
 # Ok 42;;
 - : (int, 'a) result = Ok 42